• Art Magazine

 Catharina van Hemessen's Portrait of a Woman

 Before Fontana or Anguissola, there was Catharina van Hemessen.
 She painted herself, brush in hand, with an unwavering gaze.
-Her Portrait of a Woman set the tone for later Flemish Realism.
-In a world where women were viewed as objects rather than creators, her art declared: "I am both."
+Her portrait of a woman set the tone for later Flemish Realism.
+In a world where women were seen as objects and not as creators, her art declared: “I am both.”

 Van Hemessen's mastery of detail, her use of rich textures, and her expressive restraint reflect her status as one of the most skilled Renaissance painters in the Netherlands.
 She was one of the first female artists to leave behind a signed work, and her legacy lives on in museums throughout Europe.